 The 29 Best-Ever Proteins for Weight Loss

-You already know that eating protein is key when it comes to weight loss.
-Doing so boosts satiety and helps build flubber-frying lean muscle mass, after all.
+You already know that eating protein is key when it comes to feeling satisfied with your meals and maintaining a weight loss effort.
+Protein helps build flubber-frying lean muscle mass, after all.
 But it seems that many of us have gotten into a rut, relying on just a few primary sources of the stuff.
 Not only can this cause taste bud fatigue, it can also deny your body of health-boosting nutrients found in protein-rich foods you're overlooking.

 To help you break free of your oh-so-boring grilled chicken and egg routine, we've compiled a list of the best-ever proteins for weight loss across every food category.
 Whether you're a fan of fish, can't deny your love of dairy or stick to a meat-free meal plan, we've got the best options for your waistline.

 Read on to get in the know and be sure to pick a few of our suggestions up next time you head to the grocery store.